 Courtney Young, Intern

 Passionate about regenerative agriculture and supporting local food economies, Courtney has been interning with AFSA since the beginning of 2016.
-She runs Woodstock Flour with her partner Ian and founded YOUNG WILD FARMERS, a group intended to empower and inspire a new generation of agroecological farmers through events, podcasts and other media.
+She runs Woodstock Flour with her partner Ian and recently started YOUNG WILD FARMERS, a group intended to empower and inspire a new generation of agroecological farmers through events, podcasts and other media.